mbrookes/hackathon-charts/docs/src/pages/components/charts/overview/overview.md

 ```

 Note that each part of the chart (the grid, the axes, the lines, the legend etc.) is defined as a component, rendered as a children in the chart.
-You can add/remove any part that you would not like to use, and you would not have that component in your bundle.
+You can add/remove any part of the chart that you don't wish to use, and you will not have that component in your bundle.

 ### Bar Charts